grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 # Send metrics to Prometheus
 In the [Get started with {{< param "PRODUCT_NAME" >}} tutorial][get started], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki, running in the local Grafana stack.

-As a next step, you will collect and process metrics from the same machine using Alloy and send them to Prometheus, running in the same Stack.
+As a next step, you will collect and process metrics from the same machine using {{< param "PRODUCT_NAME" >}} and send them to Prometheus, running in the same Grafana stack.

 This process will enable you to query and visualize the metrics sent to Prometheus using the Grafana dashboard.